-- 1. Turn off your unit. - Disconnect the unit from its external power source and remove the batteries. - 3.
+- 1. Turn off your unit. - 2.
+Disconnect the unit from its external power source and remove the batteries. - 3.
 Put on a wrist (or an ankle) antistatic strap and ensure that the end of its wire is grounded properly. - 4.
 Place the unit vertically so that its right panel is facing you, and then locate the power meter. - 5.
-Using a screwdriver, remove the three screws of the power meter (one of the screws passes through the loop of the VFL cap).
+Using a screwdriver, remove the two screws of the power meter.